 - equal opportunities and discrimination.

-The Commission, however, was conscious that such control mechanisms should not impinge on Article 56 of the TFEU governing companies’ provision of cross-border services.
-Citing European Court of Justice (ECJ) rulings, the Commission notes, ‘inspections must be suitable for achieving the objectives pursued without restricting this freedom any more than necessary, in accordance with the principle of proportionality’.
+The Commission, however, was concerned that such control mechanisms should not impinge on Article 56 of the TFEU governing companies’ provision of cross-border services.
+It cited European Court of Justice (ECJ) rulings, saying that inspections must achieve their objectives with the minimum restriction to companies’ freedom.

-In the Laval case, for example, the ECJ held that the right to strike could represent a restriction on the freedom to provide services.
-The ruling stated a strike could only be conducted under EU law where it was to pursue a legitimate aim and was justified by overriding reasons of public interest.
-The ECJ noted that while Article 3 of the Posted Workers Directive gave a right to minimum terms and conditions to posted workers, these rights had to have been underpinned either by law or universally applicable collective agreements.
-The absence of either provision meant that posted workers had no right to be paid the rate established by the collective agreement.
+In the Laval case, for example, the ECJ held that the right to strike could restrict the freedom to provide services.
+The ruling stated a strike could only be conducted under EU law to pursue a legitimate aim and if it was justified by overriding reasons of public interest.
+The ECJ noted that, while Article 3 of the Posted Workers Directive gave a right to minimum terms and conditions to posted workers, these rights had to have been underpinned either by law or universally applicable collective agreements.
+Without these provisions posted workers had no right to be paid the rate established by collective agreement.

 Reaction of EU Institutions and stakeholders

-As the outcomes of the 2010 Eurofound report Posted Workers in the Europe Union (TN0908038S) shows, the discussion has mainly been at European level.
-Only in a few countries, including the ones directly concerned by the ECJ rulings, has action been taken by governments and social partner organisations.
+As the 2010 Eurofound report Posted Workers in the European Union (TN0908038S) shows, the discussion on posted workers has mainly been at European level.
+In only a few countries, including those directly affected by the ECJ rulings, has action been taken by governments and social partner organisations.

-The Council has never debated the consequences of the ECJ rulings for posting in either an informal or institutional framework.
-However, on several occasions government representatives have commented on the rulings.
-No explicit demand has yet been formulated for reopening the Directive 96/71 as a consequence of the rulings.
-Furthermore, individual Member States directly or indirectly affected by the rulings – including Denmark, Sweden, Luxembourg and Germany – have reacted by amending their own legislation.
-They have brought their laws in line with the rulings.
+The Council has never debated the consequences of the ECJ rulings for posting, either in an informal or institutional framework.
+However, on several occasions, government representatives have commented on the rulings.
+Individual Member States affected by the rulings – including Denmark, Sweden, Luxembourg and Germany – have reacted by bringing their laws in line with the rulings.

-Debates about the issues raised by the implementation of the Directive have also taken place in the European Parliament which has adopted several resolutions.
-The last one was adopted in 2008 after intense internal debate.
-It calls on the Commission to continue examining the implementation, correct application and enforcement of the Directive and suggests that this should not exclude a partial revision of the Directive after assessing in depth the problems with its implementation, and propose modifications, if appropriate.
+Debates about the issues raised by the implementation of the Directive have also taken place in the European Parliament, which has adopted several relevant resolutions.
+A 2008 resolution called on the Commission to continue examining the implementation, correct application and enforcement of the Directive, and suggested that it could mean some changes to the Directive.

-In 2010, the European Economic and Social Committee adopted an Opinion on the Social Dimension of the Single Market asking for a more effective implementation of the Directive 96/71.
-It also expressed support for a Commission initiative to clarify the legal obligations for national authorities, business and workers, including a partial revision of the Directive.
-The opinion further encourages the Commission to exempt the right to strike from the internal market and to explore the idea of a ‘European Social Interpol’, supporting the activities of labour inspectorates of the various Member States.
+In 2010, the European Economic and Social Committee asked for the Directive to be implemented more effectively.
+It also supported a Commission initiative to partially revise the Directive to clarify the legal obligations for national authorities, business and workers.
+This encouraged the Commission to exempt the right to strike from the internal market and to explore the idea of a ‘European Social Interpol’, supporting the activities of labour inspectorates of the various Member States.

-On a joint invitation by the Commission and the French Presidency of the EU, the European Social partners’ organisations – Business Europe, CEEP, UEAPME and ETUC – delivered a report on the consequences of the ECJ rulings in the Viking, Laval, Rüffert and Luxembourg cases for workers’ mobility and workers’ rights.
-The document, adopted on 19 March 2010, while expressing a number of common concerns and objectives, exposed their divergences on the fundamentals.
+The Commission and the EU Presidency invited the cross-sector European social partners – Business Europe, CEEP, UEAPME and ETUC – to deliver a report on how the ECJ rulings in the Viking, Laval, Rüffert and Luxembourg cases would affect workers’ mobility and rights.
+The document, adopted on 19 March 2010, expressed a number of common concerns and objectives but also exposed the social partners’ fundamental disagreements.

-They agreed that the most relevant points for their reflection were:
+They agreed that the most relevant points for reflection were:

-- the relationships between economic freedoms and fundamental social rights;
+- the relationship between economic freedoms and fundamental social rights;

 - the challenge of respecting the diversity of industrial relations systems and models;